 The Clarendon Square Bed and Breakfast is your gateway to the South End and the rest of Boston.
 Our property is centrally located, with endless attractions within walking distance.
 On a quiet side street, the inn’s prime location allows guests to experience the Boston life from a local’s perspective.

-Copley Square, Newbury Street, and the Boston Common are simply minutes away on foot.
+Copley Square, Newbury Street, and the Boston Common are just minutes away on foot.
 Whether you are here for a conference at the Hynes Convention Center, business in the nearby financial district, or to explore the sights of America’s favorite walking city, you will find it all accessible.

 We strongly suggest that guests save on the expense of a rental car as navigating and parking in Boston can be an unnecessary effort, even for those familiar with the city.
 Pack comfortable walking shoes and enjoy discovering the city on foot, our favorite way to explore Boston.

 Should you want to ride the “T”, there are two stops close by: Back Bay Station on the orange line, and The Prudential stop on the green line.
-Taxis are readily available for further destinations like the Boston Convention and Exhibition Center (BCEC) or Harvard University and Harvard Square.
+Taxis are readily available for farther-away destinations like the Boston Convention and Exhibition Center (BCEC) or Harvard University and Harvard Square.